@graffiti-garden/wrapper-synchronize

 ) => GraffitiObjectStream<Schema> = ...

-Discovers objects created by any user that are contained in at least one of the given channels and match the given JSON Schema.
+Discovers objects created by any actor that are contained in at least one of the given channels and match the given JSON Schema.

 Objects are returned asynchronously as they are discovered but the stream will end once all leads have been exhausted.
 The GraffitiObjectStream ends by returning a continue method and a cursor string, each of which can be be used to poll for new objects.
 The continue method preserves the type safety of the stream and the cursor string can be serialized to continue the stream after an application is closed and reopened.